ajbanjara/Wireshark/SampleCaptures.md

 - [zabbix70-proxy-and-agent.pcapng](uploads/70bcad147eed51f7781fd923275e3270/zabbix70-proxy-and-agent.pcapng): Zabbix 7.0.0alpha2, active proxy is talking to the server, active agent 2 is talking to the proxy
 - [zabbix30-proxy-and-agent.pcapng](uploads/a4226d1d2a97707d0ae8da09a1e97aab/zabbix30-proxy-and-agent.pcapng): Zabbix 3.0.32 (very old version!), active proxy is talking to the server, active agent is talking to the proxy

+### DHCPFO Protocol

+Dynamic Host Configuration Protocol - Failover

+- [dhcpfo.pcapng](uploads/31512202644437433637e62f32a116ad/dhcpfo.pcapng): Two Windows Server 2022 DHCP servers talking to each other with DHCPFO, while a DHCP client retrieves and releases its lease

 ## Captures in specific file formats